HidemichiShimura/HidemichiShimura/README.md

 <h3>On-premise IT infrastructure engineer</h3>
 <h4>Beans Labo / Japan / Jul 2020 - Jul 2022</h4>

-- Engaged in building +100 servers by using Jenkins and testing on comprehensive configurations, which contributed to successful launch of the service without server bugs.
+- Engaged in building +100 servers by using Jenkins and testing on comprehensive configurations, which contributed to the successful launch of the service without server bugs.
-- Tuned servers and middle ware parameters to optimaize their performances for better service -->
+- Tuned servers and middleware parameters to optimize their performances for better service -->

 <br />